 Mode Description

 Fixed speed mode is not operator selectable.
-It is a backup mode automatically selected by the RTU on failure of all installed discharge pressure gauges (i.e. all installed discharge pressure transmitters invalid or MPC Primary Sensor Fault active.).
+It is a backup mode automatically selected by the RTU on failure of all installed discharge pressure transmitters (i.e. all installed discharge pressure transmitters invalid or MPC Primary Sensor Fault active.).

-Where, barring failure of all installed discharge pressure gauges, the station would be in Remote Fire Mode or Local Fire Mode, the system performance setpoint (%) will be set to the Fixed Speed Fire System Performance %.
+Where, barring failure of all installed discharge pressure transmitters, the station would be in Remote Fire Mode or Local Fire Mode, the system performance setpoint (%) will be set to the Fixed Speed Fire System Performance %.

 The Fixed Speed Fire System Performance % is the percentage of pump station output (system performance) deemed to provide necessary pressure for fire flow conditions.
 It is a station parameter provided by QUU.

-Where, barring failure of all installed discharge pressure gauges, the station would be in:
+Where, barring failure of all installed discharge pressure transmitters, the station would be in:

 Delivery Pressure Mode